ncyxie/Notepad-DOT-Qt/README.md

 For sure.
 This is why it is open-source.
 Do not hesitate, make it better. :)

-2. **Does this Notepad runs on Linux?**
+2. **Does this Notepad run on Windows and Linux?**

 Yes, it does.
-Just make sure you download the '.AppImage' file and allow it to execute.
+If you are Windows user, make sure you download the '.exe' file and setup the application.

-3. **Does this Notepad runs on Windows?**

-Yes, it does.
-Just make sure you download the '.exe' file and setup the application.
+If you are Linux user, download the '.AppImage' file and allow it to execute.

-4. **What are this Notepad operating system requirements?**
+3. **What are this Notepad operating system requirements?**

 **For Windows operating systems:**
 * Minimum: Windows 7 SP1;